dmp100/dmp100.github.io/pages/ideas.md

 layout: category
 title: "Ideas"
 category: ideas
-description: "Project ideas and concepts"
+description: "See what i have"
 permalink: /ideas/
 ---